gurmeharsomal/media-screening-tool/README.md

 - Trade publications
 - Patent databases (USPTO)

-##### Search Query Optimization
+#### Search Query Optimization

 **Context-Driven Query Generation**:
-Searches are tailored based on available context rather than using generic queries:
+Searches will be tailored based on available context rather than using generic queries:

 - **With company context**: "John Smith" + "Goldman Sachs" + "Executive"
 - **With location context**: "John Smith" + "New York" + "CEO"